dletorey/rebuild/src/leets/se-asia/Thailand/chiang-mai-day1.md

 ## Street Food

 At night in [Lanna Square](https://maps.app.goo.gl/95QTdhdME69eHY5A9?g_st=ipc) there is a street food market with about 30 stalls of all nationalities.
 I had a manger curry which was delicious.
-Opposite where we were sat was a desert stall and the owner kept waving at me and in the end she offered us 4 deserts for the price of 2, I bought 2 strawberry tarts, a chocolate moose and banana cake.
+Opposite where we were sat was a dessert stall and the owner kept waving at me and in the end she offered us 4 desserts for the price of 2, I bought 2 strawberry tarts, a chocolate mouse and banana cake.

 ## Muay Thai